 notifications off. an email-distractionless existence.

 While handy, convenient and neat.
-Having notifications popping up on my desktop, iphone and ipad is completely overwhelming and most importantly… distracting.
+The annoyance of having notifications popping up on my desktop, iPhone, and iPad is wholly overwhelming and most importantly distracting.

 Today, they are all turned off.

-If you know me, you know I’ve got an iphone, ipad, macbook or something readily available, constantly, everywhere.
-It’s no bueno.
-Thankfully I’m setting off on a journey to ween myself from device distraction, but still be able to function adeptly in the world of multi-media.
+If you know me, you know I’ve got an iPhone, iPad, MacBook or something readily available, consistently, everywhere.
+It’s no Bueno.
+Thankfully I’m setting off on a journey to wean myself from device distraction, but still be able to function adeptly in the world of multi-media.
 How?
 Yipe!

 I wasn’t even aware that email was such a distraction until I started reading the emails from various bloggers and publications stating that I should stop reading emails.
-Supposedly, it’s completely unproductive and not what successful people do… who knew.
-I thought I was supposed to multi-task and constantly flitter between 100 things.
+Supposedly, it’s entirely unproductive and not what successful people do… who knew.
+I thought I was supposed to multi-task and continuously flitter between 100 things.

 Email, social media, mobile invasion and good manners?
-We were all taught to respond to an email right away, or at least I was many years a go.
-“You must respond or it’s rude or they’ll think you are ignoring them”.
+We were all taught to respond to an email right away, or at least I was many years ago.
+“You must respond, or it’s rude, or they’ll think you are ignoring them.”
 But now times and rules have changed.
 No longer are we just receiving that email, we’re getting hundreds of them and impatiently waiting less than 3 seconds for a response.
-Plus, it’s not just email it’s a phone call, a text, post, tweet, message on linkedin… there are a gazillion ways to receive someone else’s urgent demand for your time and attention.
+Plus, it does not just email it’s a phone call, a text, post, tweet, message on LinkedIn… there are gazillion ways to receive someone else’s urgent demand for your time and attention.

 I’ve got to create balance and manage my time.
-I’m not sure how this will all play out, or what the email reading ‘schedule’ will be, but notifications are off and I feel good about taking control over the situation… and I’ve actually just finis
+I’m not sure how this will all play out, or what the email reading ‘schedule’ will be, but notifications are off, and I feel good about taking control of the situation… and I’ve actually just finish